-An individual school compliance and progress assessment will be conducted every three (3) years of implementation this policy.
+An individual school compliance and progress assessment will be conducted every three (3) years as required by the Code of Federal Regulations.
 The triennial assessments will be public and may be used to update this policy.

 The division retains the following records to document compliance with 7 C.F.R. § 210.31: